shreeti-patel/package-optimizer/README.md

 ### To Do:
+- [X] Add "More than box needed" for empty
+- [X] Add auto scroll to the results table being populated
+- [ ] Make demo CSV have decimal point boxes
 - [ ] Make sure backend logic make sense
-- [ ] Implement a greedy first fit algorithm
 - [ ] Add remove Box or product functionality
 - [ ] Add Box name or lables (Box 1 or Box A)
-- [ ] Figure out 2D vs 3D visualization or do the bulk upload option
+- [X] Figure out 2D vs 3D visualization or do the bulk upload option
 - [ ] Write tests for backend if feeling it
 - [ ] Review code base
-- [ ] Make front -end look nice
+- [X] Make front -end look nice

 How is it finding a smallest box?
 - Greedy Algorithm